-Soil Texture appears could be a concern for this watershed where there is sandy, coarse sand, and slope.
-The following considerations should still be initiated:
+Soil Texture appears to be a low concern for this watershed.
+However, where there are sandy, coarse sandy, or clayey soils, the following considerations should still be initiated:

-- Encourage or support the adoption of soil conservation practices (permanent cover, shelterbelts, etc.), - Encourage an initiative to keep or maintain proper vegetative cover where the riskier soil texture soils are located, - Longterm monitoring (soil testing) should be encouraged for leaching movement within the subsurface where current land management support such practices as nutrient/pesticide/insecticide applications, - Encourage new beneficial management practices such as Variable Rate Fertilizer application associated with soil testing applications, - Encourage incentives toward permanent cover land management where there is significant slope exist and significant precipitation amounts are recorded, - Where livestock grazing is involved, incentives should be offered to encourage that adequate growth is maintained for soil stabilization, - Encourage or offer incentives to maintain adequate riparian buffer that accounts for vegetative cover and slope.
+- Encourage or support the adoption of soil conservation practices (permanent cover, shelterbelts, etc.), - Longterm monitoring (soil testing) should be encouraged for leaching movement within the subsurface where current land management support such practices as nutrient/pesticide/insecticide applications,

+- Encourage new beneficial management practices such as Variable Rate Fertilizer application associated with soil testing applications, - Encourage incentives toward permanent cover land management where there is significant slope exist and significant precipitation amounts are recorded, - Where livestock grazing is involved, incentives should be offered to encourage that adequate growth is maintained for soil stabilization, - Encourage or offer incentives to maintain adequate riparian buffer that accounts for vegetative cover and slope.

-Salinity in the Little Saskatchewan River Watershed
+Salinity in the Shell River Watershed